rafael-santiago/kryptos/doc/MANUAL.md

 ### Handling PEM buffers

 The export format used in kryptos is ``PEM``.
-In order to handle this type of data kryptos exposes three functions.
+In order to handle this type of data, kryptos exposes three functions.
 A function to put some information into a ``PEM`` buffer.
 A function to get some information from a ``PEM`` buffer and also another function to load a multiprecision number from a ``PEM`` buffer.